userfrosting/UserFrosting/README.md

 This project grew out of a need for a simple user management system for my tutoring business, [Bloomington Tutors](https://bloomingtontutors.com).
 I wanted something that I could develop rapidly and easily customize for the needs of my business.
 Since my [prior web development experience](http://alexanderweissman.com/projects/) was in pure PHP, I decided to go with the PHP-based UserCake system.

 Over time I modified and expanded the codebase, turning it into the UserFrosting project.
 Starting with version 0.3.0, UserFrosting represents a major break from the original architecture of UserCake.
 We now use a fully object-oriented data model and a front controller for URL routing.

+## About the Developers

+### Alex Weissman

+Alex is the founder and co-owner of two companies, one that does [math tutoring at IU](https://bloomingtontutors.com) in Bloomington, IN and another company that does [math tutoring at UMD](https://collegeparktutors.com) in College Park, MD.
+He is also a PhD student in the School of Informatics and Computing at Indiana University.